mattermost/mattermost-plugin-jira/docs/setup/configuration.md

 Previously configured webhooks that point to specific channels are still supported and will continue to work.

+Use the `/jira webhook` command to get your webhook URL to copy into Jira.

-To control Mattermost channel subscriptions, use the command `/jira subscribe` in the channel in which you want to receive subscriptions.
+To control Mattermost channel subscriptions, use the `/jira subscribe` command in the channel in which you want to receive subscriptions.
 Then select the project and event triggers that will post to the channel.
 To manage all channel subscriptions as an administrator see [Notification Management](../administrator-guide/notification-management.md).

 1. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.
    * For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.
 2. Click **Create a WebHook** to create a new webhook.
-3. Enter a **Name** for the webhook and add the Jira webhook URL [https://SITEURL/plugins/jira/api/v2/webhook?secret=WEBHOOKSECRET](https://SITEURL/plugins/jira/api/v2/webhook?secret=WEBHOOKSECRET) as the **URL**.
+3. Enter a **Name** for the webhook and add the Jira plugin webhook URL [https://SITEURL/plugins/jira/api/v2/webhook?secret=WEBHOOKSECRET](https://SITEURL/plugins/jira/api/v2/webhook?secret=WEBHOOKSECRET) as the **URL**.

    * Replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Plugins > Jira**.
 For instance, if the site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be: